12+ daily client capacity

 Question Bank Library

-What we built: Searchable question bank with tagging, filtering by skill/difficulty/type.
-Browse, favorite, and add to questionnaires.
+What we built: a searchable question bank with tagging and filtering by skill, difficulty, and type; browse and add directly to a questionnaire.

 Why this decision